JKU-ICG/AOS/DRONE/README.md

 - [FlightCtrl](FlyingControl.py) & [Planner](/PLAN/Planner.py): This process handles *waypoint processing* and path *planning*.
 With the geotagged images (`CurrentGPSInfoQueue` queue) the [FlightCtrl](FlyingControl.py) verifies if waypoints are reached.
 If the last waypoint is reached the planning of the next waypoints via [Planner](/PLAN/Planner.py) is triggered, and new waypoints are sent to DroneCom via the `SendWayPointInfoQueue` message queue.
 Furthermore, [FlightCtrl](FlyingControl.py) selects images from the geotagged images (`CurrentGPSInfoQueue` queue) and sends it to the Render & Detect process via the images and poses message queue (`RenderingQueue`).
 The selected images are approximately 1m spaced.
 Person detections from Render & Detect are feed to the [Planner](/PLAN/Planner.py) with the detection-info message queue for *adaptive sampling*.
 Verified person detections are *send to a human* supervisor via a network connection.
 - [Render](/LFR/python/pyaos.pyx) & [Detect](/DET/detector.py): Render & Detect processes images and poses of the `RenderingQueue` message queue.
 Images are [undistored](/CAM/Undistort.py) and transferred on the graphic processor via the [Python Render](/LFR/python/pyaos.pyx).
-If indicated by the message integral images re computed.
+If indicated by the message, integral images are computed.
 The integral images are forwarded to the [Detect](/DET/detector.py) module, which detects persons.
-Classification results above a threshold are forwarded to the FlightCtrl & Planner process via the **ToDo** message queue.
+Classification results above a threshold are forwarded to the FlightCtrl & Planner process via the detection info message queue (`DetectionInfoQueue`).

 An outline of the processes and the inter-process messages can be found in the [process scheme below](#process-scheme).
 Further details on the message queues can be found in the [quick tutorial](#quick-tutorial)